cellimnet/microsnoop-publish/README.md

 Microsnoop: A Generalized Tool for Unbiased Representation of Diverse Microscopy Images

 ### Citation ###
-Our article of Scellseg is under review, if you use any code of our project, please cite the bioRxiv version https://doi.org/10.1101/2023.02.25.530004.
+Our article of Microsnoop is under review, if you use any code of our project, please cite the bioRxiv version https://doi.org/10.1101/2023.02.25.530004.

 ### **Description**<img src="./logo.svg" width="280" title="Microsnoop" alt="Microsnoop" align="right" vspace = "10">